 3. Cadets awarded demerits by the Company Mast Board may appeal their cases in writing to their Company Officer within 24 hours after the posting of the decision.
 In doing so, they shall state in writing the grounds upon which they base their appeal.
 The decision of the Company Officer shall be final.
 In the case where the Company Officer is involved in awarding demerits, the cadet may appeal to the Deputy Commandant.

 2. Unauthorized absence from Class II Mast will result in the Board hearing the charge with the cadet in absentia.
-In addition to the demerit and restriction penalty awarded for the original offense, a penalty of 25 demerits and 2 days restriction will be awarded for missing the mast (offense 205-J-2h).
+In addition to the demerit and restriction penalty awarded for the original offense, a penalty will be awarded for missing the mast (offense 205-J-2h).
 Any absence must be approved by either the Chairperson of the Class II Mast Board or the Regimental Operations Officer prior to the mast hearing.

 3. Should the Commandant’s Mast Board determine that a Class I Offense is involved, such offense will be handled in accordance with Article 209-C. If subsequently classified as a Class I Offense, any previously submitted statement will be returned to the cadet, and such statement will not be used in subsequent proceedings without the consent of the cadet.
 The Commandant’s Mast Board, after hearing mitigating arguments by the charged cadet, can reclassify a Class II Offense to a Class III Offense.
 The board shall then proceed with and follow the schedule of punishment for a Class III Offense.